luyizhizaio/easySpark/README.md

-# spark-study
+# easySpark
-spark study for myself

-spark graph demons and  some of  sample from internet implement，
+1.It have a great number of demo. spark study for myself sparkstreaming, sparkML and spark graph demos and  some of  sample from internet implement，